 The day-to-day life of a legal professional can be stressful, and it’s easy to forget how much of an impact your dedication to your profession truly has.
 Whether you’re a lawyer, a paralegal, a legal assistant, or an office administrator, chances are you have a memory of a time you were able to make a difference in a client’s life.

-Through all the hustle and bustle, members of Clio’s Advocates Community were kind enough to share some of their own stories.
+Through all the hustle and bustle, a few members of the legal community were kind enough to share some of their own stories.
 Here are a few of our favorites:

 1. Meeting in the middle